gabriel-detassigny/kodi-angular/README.md

 ## Installation

-You need to install XBMC 12.0 or upper, as it uses [Kodi JSON-RPC API v6](http://kodi.wiki/view/JSON-RPC_API) through WebSocket technology.
+You need to install Kodi 12.0 or upper, as it uses [Kodi JSON-RPC API v6](http://kodi.wiki/view/JSON-RPC_API) through WebSocket technology.
 Because of web sockets, a modern browser is required.

 ### On Kodi